nbe95/codesys-tools/README.md

 files and delete them accordingly.

 > [!CAUTION]
 > This tool deletes files.
-As there's currently no dry-mode implemented, **use at  your own risk**.
+As there's currently no dry-mode implemented, **use at  your own risk**!

 ```powershell
 .\remove-tmp-files.ps1 [-Recursive] .\project_dir1, .\project_dir2, ...